Open-Source is the Way Out of a Tech Downturn

 While the market might stabilize itself beyond this year, the underlying inflationary dynamic is unlikely to change.

-So, what does this mean for your typical tech startup?
+So, what does this mean for your typical tech startup in 2023 and beyond?

 - Continued wage pressure: Talent will continue to be scarce and begin to flock to non-tech opportunities in other industries, like finance, that benefit in inflationary environments.